This is a guide covering self-worth and self-esteem.

 Since lacking self-worth means that we believe that our worthiness as a human lies somewhere else other than in our identity as a being, it leads to thinking that is extremely dependent on outside factors.

-You have people who think their business is all they have, their spouse or partner is someone without whom they would rather not live, or that their identity as a person lies in the fact that they look or talk a certain way.
+You have people who think their business is all they have, their spouse or partner is someone without whom they would rather not live, or their identity as a person lies in the fact that they look or talk a certain way.

 People who lack self-worth are dependent on crutches.